World War Z (film): Plot

-Gerry redirects the plane to a World Health Organization medical research facility in Cardiff.
-During the journey, a stowaway zombie attacks the passengers.
-To eliminate the zombies, Gerry detonates a grenade to breach the cabin and expel them; resulting in the plane's crash landing.
+Gerry redirects the plane to a World Health Organization (WHO) medical research facility in Cardiff.
+During the journey, a stowaway zombie attacks a flight attendant, which later attacks the passengers.
+To eliminate the zombies, Gerry detonates a grenade to breach the cabin and expel them, resulting in the plane's crash landing.
 With Gerry presumed killed, his family is relocated from the carrier to Nova Scotia.

 Gerry and Segen survive the crash, although Gerry is trapped in his seat and has sustained injuries.
 Segen comes to Gerry's aid, and together, they reach the Cardiff facility.
 Exhausted and wounded, Gerry loses consciousness and wakes up three days later, having been treated by the WHO staff.
 Sharing his observations, Gerry deduces that the zombies ignore the sick or injured, as they are not suitable hosts for spreading the infection.
 He proposes injecting healthy individuals with a curable pathogen as a form of "camouflage" against the zombies.
 The pathogen samples are in a section of the WHO facility infested with zombies.
 Gerry, Segen, and the head doctor attempt to sneak through the lab but accidentally alert the zombies.
 The three are separated in a chaotic chase, with Segen and the doctor forced to retreat.
 Gerry, the only one able to reach the samples, does so but is unable to leave because of a lone zombie blocking his path.
 Out of options, Gerry tests his theory by injecting himself with a pathogen.
 As he opens the door, his theory is proven correct: the zombie ignores him completely.

-Gerry and Segen reach a secure area in Freeport, Nova Scotia, and so Gerry reunited with Karin, and the kids, including Tommy, who, having been orphaned earlier in the film, has now been unofficially adopted by Gerry and Karin.
-A vaccine is created, serving as stealth against the zombies, enabling civilians to evacuate infected regions safely and empowering the military to combat the zombies more effectively.
+Gerry and Segen reach a secure area in Freeport, Nova Scotia, where Gerry reunites with Karin and the kids, including Tommy, who, having been orphaned, is unofficially adopted by Gerry and Karin.
+A vaccine is created, from a hybridised meningitis strain with components of smallpox and swine flu, serving as stealth against the zombies, enabling civilians to evacuate infected regions safely and empowering the military to combat the zombies more effectively.